MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

     - Security validation tests with invalid inputs

 1. Ask GitHub Copilot to compare the output generated by the refactored code with the original output.

+    For example:

+    ```text
+    Run the app and compare the generated output with the contents of the EXPECTED_OUTPUT.md file.
+Does the current output match the stored output?
+Explain any differences.
+    ```

     The original output, **EXPECTED_OUTPUT.md**, is included in the ECommerceOrderAndReturn folder.